Content warning: Nudity and sexual innuendo

 Derek puts his book down again.
 He’s been trying to read for the last hour without success.
 Listening in on Teddy and Taïga’s happy banter, watching her move is too distracting.
 But the football training starts in half an hour and he has to get moving, especially as he counted on jogging to school.

 ‘Well, you’ll get it anyway.
 It’s blurry and I hate the colors.
 What did they teach you in that fancy French school?’

 Derek studies his fingers.
-‘After the fire?
-When you made the leaves dance?’*
+‘At the hospital?
+The dust devil?
+Or when you made the leaves dance?’*

 ‘Yes, that’s it.
 I just wondered – are you still mad at me?
 Is that why you’re so despicable all the time?’

 ‘What?’
 Derek is caught off guard.

 ‘You do remember what you said, don’t you?’